ehoneahobed/myblog/clb9udlch000008l35iri9yen.md

 db_cursor = db_connect.cursor()
 ```

-Now that we have an instance of the cursor class, you can go ahead and execute any sort of SQL query.
+Now that we have the `db_cursor`\` handler, you can go ahead and execute any sort of SQL query.
 You do that by calling the `execute` method and passing the SQL statement as its argument.

 So, let's assume that our fictitious `bookstore` database has a table called `books`.
 If we want to select everything from the `books` table, the SQL query will be: